DiSSCo/dissco.github.io/Transcription.md

 Using an impact effort matrix at the start of a transcription project can help teams to determine what to transcribe.

 The first step is to identify the main objectives and goals for the transcription project.
-This can help the team to assess the potential impact of transcribing each type of label information.
+This can help with assessing the potential impact of transcribing each field.

-The potential resource requirements for transcribing becomes easier to assess the more transcription projects you do, particulalry if you keep a record of past transcription rates.
+The potential resource requirements for transcribing becomes easier to assess the more transcription projects you do, particularly if you keep a record of past transcription rates.

 Once you have an estimate of the impact and resource implications for transcribing each field, you can then add them to the impact effort matrix.
 It is likely you will want to transcribe anything classified in the 'high impact, low effort' quadrant, and to not transcribe fields in the 'high impact, high effort' quadrant.
-The rest will be a decision for the project team.

-It is still a good idea to continually assess resource during a project, particularly if you are working with a collection or collector that the team was unfamiliar with.
-You may, for example, need to make adjustments to what fields are transcribed if it is more time-consuming than expected.
+It is a good idea to continually assess resource during a project, particularly if you are working with a collection that the team was unfamiliar with.
+You may need to make adjustments to the fields that are transcribed if it is more time-consuming than expected.

-The impact and effort for each transcription task will differ between projects - for exmaple, sometimes it will be really important to geo-reference, and for others this may have less impact.
+The impact and effort for each transcription task will differ between projects - sometimes it might be really important to geo-reference, and for others this may have less impact.
 The amount of resources available and the expertise of the transcribers may also differ between projects, as will the readability of the specimen labels.

 ## Challenges
 **Multi-specimen sheets:**